This Girl Can – 18 months on

 July 9, 2016

 If you haven’t heard about the Sport England This Girl Can advertising campaign, where have you been?
-It has been 18 months since the campaign was launched and, in that time, I’ve spent a lot of time thinking about issues facing sporty women.
+It has been 18 months since the campaign was launched.
+In that time, I’ve spent a lot of time thinking about issues facing sporty women.

 - This Girl… Can?